ropensci/roweb3/content/blog/2023-04-21-ropensci-news-digest-april-2023/index.md

-The following two packages recently became a part of our software suite:
+The following three packages recently became a part of our software suite:

 + [concstats](https://docs.ropensci.org/concstats), developed by Andreas Schneider: Based on individual market shares of all participants in a market or space, the package offers a set of different structural and concentration measures frequently - and not so frequently - used in research and in practice.
 Measures can be calculated in groups or individually.
 The calculated measure or the resulting vector in table format should help practitioners make more informed decisions.
-Methods used in this package are from: 1.
-Chang, E. J., Guerra, S. M., de Souza Penaloza, R. A. & Tabak, B. M. (2005) "Banking concentration: the Brazilian case".
-2. Cobham, A. and A. Summer (2013).
-"Is It All About the Tails?
-The Palma Measure of Income Inequality".
-3. Garcia Alba Idunate, P. (1994).
-"Un Indice de dominancia para el analisis de la estructura de los mercados".
-4. Ginevicius, R. and S. Cirba (2009).
-"Additive measurement of market concentration" <doi:10.3846/1611-1699.2009.10.191-198>.
-5. Herfindahl, O. C. (1950), "Concentration in the steel industry" (PhD thesis).
-6. Hirschmann, A. O. (1945), "National power and structure of foreign trade".
-7. Melnik, A., O. Shy, and R. Stenbacka (2008), "Assessing market dominance" <doi:10.1016/j.jebo.2008.03.010>.
-8. Palma, J. G. (2006).
-"Globalizing Inequality: Centrifugal and Centripetal Forces at Work".
-9. Shannon, C. E. (1948).
-"A Mathematical Theory of Communication".
-10. Simpson, E. H. (1949).
-"Measurement of Diversity" <doi:10.1038/163688a0>.
 It is available on [CRAN]( https://CRAN.R-project.org/package=concstats).
 It has been [reviewed](https://github.com/ropensci/software-review/issues/559) by Sebastian Wojcik, and Christopher T. Kenny.

++ [CRediTas](https://docs.ropensci.org/CRediTas), developed by Josep Pueyo-Ros: A tiny package to generate CRediT author statements (<https://credit.niso.org/>).
+It provides three functions: create a template, read it back and generate the CRediT author statement in a text file.
+It is available on [CRAN]( https://CRAN.R-project.org/package=CRediTas).
+It has been [reviewed](https://github.com/ropensci/software-review/issues/576) by Marcelo S. Perlin, and João Martins.

-+ [predictNMB](https://docs.ropensci.org/predictNMB), developed by Rex Parsons together with Robin Blythe, and Adrian Barnett: Estimates when and where a model-guided treatment strategy may outperform a treat-all or treat-none approach by Monte Carlo simulation and evaluation of the Net Monetary Benefit (NMB).
++ [predictNMB](https://docs.ropensci.org/predictNMB), developed by Rex Parsons together with Robin Blythe, and Adrian Barnett: Estimates when and where a model-guided treatment strategy may outperform a treat-all or treat-none approach by Monte Carlo simulation and evaluation of the Net Monetary Benefit.
+Details can be viewed in Parsons et al. (2023) <doi:10.21105/joss.05328>.
+It is available on [CRAN]( https://CRAN.R-project.org/package=predictNMB).
 It has been [reviewed](https://github.com/ropensci/software-review/issues/566) by Emi Tanaka, and Tinula Kariyawasam.

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).